Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and

 Therefore, they are more difficult to detect~\cite{Miravet:2023}.
-Our results indicate that third-generation detectors such as ET may be able to observe inertial modes up to a distance of about 10 Mpc, depending of the EoS.
-For this late-time part of the signal, the shift in the peak frequency due to the different treatment of thermal effects can be above 200 Hz at most, for the case of the {\tt HShen} EoS.
-On the other hand, for the {\tt LS220} EoS, the difference is more obvious: the hybrid version of this EoS leads to the collapse of the remnant to a black hole, as opposed to the tabulated version of the same EoS~\cite{Guerra:2023}.
+Our results indicate that third-generation detectors such as ET may be able to observe inertial modes up to a distance of about 10 Mpc, depending on the EOS.
+For this late-time part of the signal, the shift in the peak frequency due to the different treatment of thermal effects can be above 200 Hz at most, for the case of the {\tt HShen} EOS.
+On the other hand, for the {\tt LS220} EOS, the difference is more obvious: The hybrid version of this EOS leads to the collapse of the remnant to a BH, as opposed to the tabulated version of the same EOS~\cite{Guerra:2023}.
 Notice that this frequency shift may potentially introduce a degeneracy with the EOS: Two different EOSs may potentially peak at the same frequency.
 Consequently, accurate modeling of thermal effects is essential for properly constraining the EOS.